-- 9. License Revocation- The Division may revoke a license when any of the following situations occur: - a.
+10. License Revocation - The Division may revoke a license when any of the following situations occur:

+- a.
 The facility fails to maintain substantial compliance with licensing requirements - b.
 The facility fails or refuses to correct cited deficiencies in a timely manner - c.
 The facility fails to insure the health, safety and welfare of children in care

 The revocation of a license nullifies and cancels the license.
 At the time of a final determination of revocation of the license by the Division, the Division shall specify in the revocation order the terms of the revocation.
 The licensee shall not be eligible to reapply for a license for a minimum of one (1) year or longer, if specified in the revocation order.
+Related parties shall not be eligible to apply for a license for the same specified period.
+Related parties are defined as immediate family members, members of Board of Directors, persons or entities associated or affiliated with, or which share common ownership, control, or common board members or which have control of or is controlled by the licensee.
+An immediate family member is defined as a spouse, step and in-law relationships, a child, a natural or adoptive parent, a sibling, a grandparent, a grandchild or a son or daughter-in-law.
+(Applicants who are denied a license or registration due to the requirements may appeal the denial to the Child Care Facility Review Panel.)
 Facilities wishing to be re-licensed must submit a new application for licensure for review and approval by the Division.
 Approval must be obtained and a new license issued before the facility provides care to a licensable number of children.